Skip to content

 • Best for: full markdown documents in Vite, Nuxt, VitePress.

-CSS scoping
+CSS scope

 markstream-vue scopes its packaged CSS under an internal .markstream-vue container to reduce global style conflicts.

-• If you render node components standalone (e.g., CodeBlockNode, MathBlockNode), wrap them with <div class="markstream-vue">...</div> so the library styles and variables apply.
+• When you render node components directly, wrap them with <div class="markstream-vue">...</div> so theme variables and component styles apply.

 Usage ladder